 Part-time, seasonal, or temporary employees

 Guideline plans require all other W-2 employees to be treated equally when it comes to plan eligibility.
-This means we are not able to exclude part-time, seasonal, temporary, or any other named class of employees (except those listed above) within your eligibility requirements.
+This means Guideline plans do not exclude part-time, seasonal, temporary, or any other named class of employees (except those listed above) within your eligibility requirements.

 Rehired employees

-The employee was eligible to contribute (even if they didn’t) before they initially left employment.
+1. If the employee was eligible to contribute deferrals (even if they didn’t) before they left employment, they should generally immediately re-enter the plan;

-The employee has no vested interest in the plan (i.e., didn’t contribute even $1 and received no vested employer contributions).
+2. The employee must have no vested interest in the plan (i.e., didn’t defer even $1 and received no vested employer contributions).

-Because eligibility for new hires can be complex in some cases, feel free to contact support to discuss an employee’s unique circumstance.
+Note that if your plan does not have a service requirement, rehires will generally enter the plan immediately following their rehire date.
+Because eligibility for rehires can be complex in some cases, feel free to contact support to discuss an employee’s unique circumstance.

 How eligibility requirement amendments affect your plan